sanaldeha/poemsofamachine/morningWalk.md

 # Morning Walk

-My troubled mind, awoken to a surprising morning;\
+My troubled mind, awoken to a surprising morning,\
-And as my silent heart starts fervently beating.\
+And my silent heart, condemned to a fervent beating;\
-I await at the promised place, and my guts;\
+I await at the promised place, and my guts\
 Deny me of enjoyment of any earthly delicacies;\
 For my being denies all that is not your grace.